bareos/kube-bareos/STEP-BY-STEP.md

 ## Test Environment
 Our test environment consists of a machine running Red Hat Enterprise Linux 8 (x86_64) with a graphical environment and a browser to work with Wordpress later on.
 When using a different system changes may be needed.
+The driver we use for minikube will fetch disk images and create a KVM-based virtual machine.
+For that you will need at least 2 GB of free memory and around 10 GB of free diskspace in your home-directory.

 We also assume that you have an existing setup of Bareos director and storage daemon and that these are accessible from your test-machine.

 ## Configure `libvirt`